Park-Minjoo/2023-1-JIU-Python-camp/README.md

 There are three games...

 ## Day3.
 Presentation 👯‍♀️ (2023.
 1. 12)
-For day3, We make own game and have presentation time.
+For day3, We make our own game by team and have presentation time.